Travel Insurance and Medical Expenses: What You Need to Know

 Does travel insurance cover medical expenses?

-Our travel insurance plans cover most types of expenses related to emergency medical treatments for illness or injury that occurs during your trip and are physician-ordered, including:
+Our travel protection plans cover most types of expenses related to emergency medical treatments for illness or injury that occurs during your trip and are physician-ordered, including:

 - Physician/nurse services